dyne/Zenroom/docs/pages/zenroom-javascript2.md

 The output of this operation is a binary `.wasm` file and a `.js` file that we will call glue code.
 In this glue code there are mostly helper functions to interact with the components inside the wasm file, starting with where to retrieve them and so on.

-Zenroom itself exposes two main family of functions to interact with other languages `zenroom_exec` and `zencode_exec` as documented here [https://dev.zenroom.org/wiki/how-to-embed/](https://dev.zenroom.org/wiki/how-to-embed/) that are exactly the functions exported and available in our `.wasm` file.
+Zenroom itself exposes two main family of functions to interact with other languages `zenroom_exec` and `zencode_exec` as documented in [Zenroom as a lib](/pages/how-to-embed) that are exactly the functions exported and available in our `.wasm` file.

 Making the WASM working within the browser, months ago was a hard thing, but nowadays a huge effort has spent, and all the new major browsers support it natively.